 - Microwave on medium power for 45~60 seconds.

 - Remove bowl and mix to remove clumps.

 - Repeat steps 5~6 until dough is translucent.
 Usually 4~5 times (more or less depending on amount of ingredients and microwave power).

 - Move rice cake dough to a work surface covered lightly with starch.

-Forming Rice Cakes
+Forming the Mochi Rice Cake